-Capital assets - The School System's balance of capital assets as of June 30, 2022 totals \$364,122,292, net of accumulated depreciation.
-Capital assets include land, land improvements, buildings, autos and trucks, other equipment, right-to-use leased equipment and construction in progress.
-This balance reflects a net increase in capital assets of \$12.74 million.
-The change in capital assets is affected by additions to capital assets, disposals of capital assets and depreciation expense.
+Capital assets - The School System's balance of capital assets as of June 30, 2023 totals \$362,473,198, net of accumulated depreciation and amortization.
+Capital assets include land, land improvements, buildings, autos and trucks, other equipment, right-to-use leased equipment, subscription-based information technology agreements and construction in progress.
+This balance reflects a net decrease in capital assets of \$1.65 million.
+The change in capital assets is affected by additions to capital assets, disposals of capital assets and depreciation/amortization expense.